TLC1301-1020/Firefighting-Drone-Swarm-Simulator/README.md

 Run Main.java, make sure the directory of the input file is correct

 ## Test instruction
-Run SchedulerTest, make sure Junit is added to the path
+Run SchedulerTestOld, make sure Junit is added to the path